Commencement-Technology/dev-academy-rest-api/readme.md

 ## Configuration

-1. Creat a `.env` file on the root of the project and add the following environment variables
+1. Creat a `.env` file on the root of the project and add the following environment variables.
+To set up email host informations visit [Mailtrap](https://mailtrap.io/home) and create your account.

 ```
 NODE_ENV=development